A Lived Experience (Peer) Workforce

 Anglicare WA’s Lived Experience workforce will be nurtured, guided, and strengthened through the following principles:

-- Connection: Designated Lived Experience workers hold a space for exploration and discovery in the relationship
+- Connection: Lived Experience (Peer) workers hold a space for exploration and discovery in the relationship.

-- Mutuality: It’s the ability to know where you are at and the ability to meet people where they are at
+- Mutuality: The ability to know where you are at and the ability to meet people where they are at.

-- Human Rights: Lived Experience workers advocate for a socially just world
+- Human Rights: Lived Experience (Peer) workers advocate for a socially just world.

-- Authenticity: Asking what has happened to you, not what’s wrong with you
+- Authenticity: It's about asking what has happened to you, not what’s wrong with you.

 - Humanity: Having compassion for others is grounded in being compassionate towards yourself